 Test me on this and see how productive your life becomes.

-How to use mind mapping to become more productive
+Keep reading to find out how to use mind mapping as a means to become more productive.

 Step One: Brainstorming

 Take a sheet of paper and write down everything you need to do.

 When I say everything, I mean everything you need or want to do in a day.

 What is going on inside of your head?

 This includes family items like changing the diaper, doing the dishes, and washing clothes.

 Write out everything, no matter how mundane or silly you must do.

 Consider the projects you want to accomplish around your house and the relationships you want to build with your family.